docusign/code-examples-java/README.md

 # Java Launcher Code Examples

 This GitHub repo includes code example for both the DocuSign eSignature REST API as well as the DocuSign Rooms API.
-To use the Rooms API code example, modify the **exampleAPI** settings at the end of the appsettings.json file from eSignature to rooms.
+To use the Rooms API code examples, change the **DS_API_NAME** value to `ROOMS` in the application.json config file.

 **Note:** to use the Rooms API you must also [create your DocuSign Developer Account for Rooms](https://developers.docusign.com/docs/rooms-api/rooms101/create-account).